zhou-junyu/insql/docs/en/README.md

 }
 ```

 Use the `DoWithOpen` extension method to automatically open the connection and close the connection.
-If the current connection has already been opened, the open and close operation will not be performed.
+If the current connection has already been opened, the connection will not be opened and closed again.

 ```csharp
 public void InsertUserList(IEnumerable<UserInfo> infoList)